-Typically, these NAT rules are created automatically during an outbound connection from within the LAN to some remote machine: it's at that moment when the NAT creates a new entry into its table (this is step 1 in the following visualizations).
-Later, this entry in the NAT table is used to decide which local machine needs to receive the response that the remote machine might send (this is step 2 in the visualizations).
-Rules created in this way are called "dynamic rules"; on the other hand, "static rules" can be explicitly created by an administrator, in order to set up a fixed NAT table for a given local machine.
+Typically, these NAT rules are created automatically during an outbound transmission that originated from within the LAN towards some remote host: it is at that moment when the NAT creates a new entry into its table (this is step 1 in the following visualizations).
+Later, this entry in the NAT table is used to decide which local host needs to receive the response that the remote host might send (this is step 2 in the visualizations).
+Rules created in this way are called "dynamic rules"; on the other hand, "static rules" can be explicitly created by an administrator, in order to set up a fixed NAT table.